R-Duff/Introduction-to-Quantum-Computing/README.md

 ---

 ### 1.1.2 Two Qubits
-One can take the tensor product between a two dimensional column vectors to get a four dimensional vector to represent a two-qubit state:
+One can take the tensor product between a pair of two dimensional column vectors to get a four dimensional vector to represent a two-qubit state:

 $$
 |00\rangle = \begin{bmatrix} 1 \\
 0 \\